rsmith985/AoC_SingleLine_2023/README.md

 Goal is to solve as much of Advent of Code 2023 using only a single semicolon anywhere in the code.

 Update: As expected the problems got harder and I got busier.
-For the most part only days 1-10 are done in 1 line.
+In the end I did everything from days 1-9, 11, and part 1 of Day 15.
 All of my 'normal' code solutions can be found here - https://github.com/rsmith985/AdventOfCode

 Requirements:
 * Only 1 semicolon